dashcommunity/guides/create_blog_post.md

-# Create A Blog Post
+# Create a Blog Post

 ##### About this document